KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 **Justification**
 Zeus reflects the **Logos Principle** —
 the ordering mind that shapes form from potential.
-Like the positive form of the Demiurge,
+Like the centropic form of the Demiurge,
 he restrains titanic forces
 and preserves divine structure.